yracine/device-type.myautomatic/README.md

 d) Copy and paste the code from myautomatic.devicetype from the source file

-The code is sent to you via your paypal email address.
+After you purchase the code at my store, it is sent to your paypal verified email address by the sellfy e-commerce solution

 e) Hit the create button at the bottom